RyanGlScott/RyanGlScott.github.io/_posts/2019-07-10-the-surprising-rigidness-of-higher-rank-kinds.md

 or `foo (const False)` are permissible, since the expressions `const True` and `const False` are sufficiently polymorphic.

-Just as `forall`s can appear within the argument type of a function, so too can they appear within the result type.
-This is perfectly admissible in GHC:

-{% highlight haskell %}
-bar :: a -> forall b. b -> (a, b) bar x y = (x, y)
-{% endhighlight %}

-Most people would not refer to the type of `bar` as higher-rank, however, since it can be shown that it is isomorphic to the ordinary type `a -> b -> (a, b)`.
-Still, it is worth pointing out that `forall`s can appear nested _after_ function arrows, not just before them.

 With the introduction of GHC 8.0, the type and kind parsers were combined.
 One consequence of this change is that it now becomes possible to use higher-rank polymorphism in kinds.
 Here is one example of a data type with a